 Caution: Baking soda will kill any plant it will come adequately in contact with.
 Fescues, Bermuda grass, St. Augustine or even Kentucky Bluegrass lawns will get damaged if you apply baking soda on their leaves.

 I would recommend using baking soda on single patches of crabgrass rather than extended invasions.
 Check out my detailed guide on using baking soda as a weed killer and its side effects here.

-5. Apply corn gluten
+5. Apply corn gluten (another natural option)

 Corn gluten is one of the recommended organic crabgrass preventers.
 The best part is that it also works as a lawn fertilizer due to its high nitrogen content (10% by weight).
 It works by inhibiting crabgrass seeds from forming roots after germination.

 The Jonathan Green Corn Gluten Weed Preventer is a solid product that works great organically.

 According to the findings by the Iowa State University, corn gluten meal can be put down as a pre-emergent to prevent crabgrass and other weeds that germinate in spring.